Tshiebwe leads No. 25 West Virginia past Youngstown St 72-64

 With a rare visit from a Power Five conference team, Youngstown State played the game off campus at the Covelli Centre.

-West Virginia coach Bob Huggins and Penguins coach Jerrod Calhoun are familiar with each other.
+West Virginia coach Bob Huggins and Calhoun are familiar with each other.
 Calhoun was an assistant for Huggins at Cincinnati and West Virginia.

 Youngstown State played at West Virginia last season and will make the trip to Morgantown next season.